Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Ultrasound Assisted Acoustoplasticity in Tungsten

-To quantify the self-diffusion within $W$ particles on $W$ substrate in the absence and presence of ultrasound perturbation, we computed the mean square displacement (MSD) of the bottom particle at various times as the simulation progressed. \fref{fig:800_no_ultra_MSD} shows the evolution of MSD of the bottom particle as a function of time in the absence of ultrasound.
-It can be observed that the MSD exhibits high-frequency, large-amplitude oscillations immediately after the impact at time $t=0$, followed by saturation within a short interval.
-A similar saturation behavior of the MSD is observed following the second impact at $t=0.2$ ns, albeit at a higher value.
+To quantify the self-diffusion within $W$ particles on $W$ substrate in the absence and presence of ultrasonic perturbation, we computed the mean square displacement (MSD) of the bottom particle at various times as the simulation progressed. \fref{fig:800_no_ultra_MSD} shows the evolution of MSD of the bottom particle as a function of time in the absence of ultrasound.
+It can be observed that the MSD exhibits high-frequency, large-amplitude oscillations immediately after the impact at time $t=0.1$ ns, followed by saturation within a short interval.
+A similar saturation behavior of the MSD is observed following the second impact at $t=0.3$ ns, albeit at a higher value.
 As the MSD saturates following impact, the diffusion is considered absent in the non-ultrasound case.
-In contrast, \fref{fig:800_ultra_MSD} displays an oscillatory evolution of the MSD over time, matching the frequency of the applied ultrasound perturbation.
-However, no noticeable increase in the mean MSD value is observed except during the impact events.
-This suggests that, similar to the non-ultrasound-assisted configuration, diffusion remains absent in the ultrasound-assisted case at $800$ \ms. Therefore, the observed lateral compression is not a direct result of enhanced diffusion induced by the ultrasound perturbation.
+In contrast, \fref{fig:800_ultra_MSD} displays an oscillatory evolution of the MSD over time, matching the frequency of the applied ultrasonic perturbation.
+However, no noticeable increase in the mean MSD is observed, except during impact events.
+This suggests that, as in the non-ultrasound-assisted case, diffusion remains absent in the ultrasound-assisted case at $800$ \ms. Therefore, the observed lateral compression is not a direct result of enhanced diffusion induced by the ultrasonic perturbation.

-To further investigate the enhancement of lateral compression at the ultrasound-assisted configuration, we computed the atomic von Mises strain \footnote{Atomic strain is a local measure of distortion of an atom’s neighborhood relative to a reference lattice \cite{pyrz2006atomistic}, which in this case is the initial configuration at time $t=0$ before any impact occurs.
+To further investigate the enhancement of lateral compression at the ultrasound-assisted configuration, we computed the atomic von Mises strain \footnote{Atomic strain is a local measure of distortion of an atom’s neighborhood relative to a reference lattice \cite{pyrz2006atomistic}, which in this case is the minimized configuration at time $t=0$.
 It is different from continuum macroscopic strain but correlates strongly with plastic deformation and dislocation activity, as shown by \citet{shimizu2007theory}.
 A high value of atomic strain indicates a high level of localized plastic deformation in a continuum body.} of the bottom particle atoms using the following expression.